-

 Our panel of International jury will evaluate

-Winners will be awarded prize money and trophies
+Winners will be awarded prize money and Certificate

 A: All the participants will only receive the team unique code on completion of registration process.